ZhouYuxuanYX/Hyperformer/README.md

 bash train.sh
 ```

-Find the configuration for different modalities in the config directory.
+Please check the configuration in the config directory.

 ### Testing